India's Hotel Leelaventure in talks with KKR for loan

-MUMBAI, March 10 (Reuters) - India’s Hotel Leelaventure Ltd , an operator of luxury hotels, is in talks with U.S. private equity firm KKR & Co LP to receive a loan of up to 20 billion rupees ($327.36 million), a source with direct knowledge of the matter told Reuters.
+MUMBAI (Reuters) - India’s Hotel Leelaventure Ltd (HTLE.NS), an operator of luxury hotels, is in talks with U.S. private equity firm KKR & Co LP KKR.NS to receive a loan of up to 20 billion rupees ($327.36 million), a source with direct knowledge of the matter told Reuters.

 Hotel Leelaventure could pledge part of its assets with KKR for the financing and the private equity firm is seeking an option that would allow it to swap the loan with shares, the source added, without providing any further details.